roblevintennis/rapid-workflow-book/chapters/03_setting_up_for_rapid_dev.md

 ### Alternate Install

-If you're more of the command line type you've probably already cloned their repo, but if not try this (you'll need to have and internet connection and Node.js and Git installed):
+If you're more of the command line type you've probably already cloned their repo, but if not try this (you'll need to have and internet connection and [Node.js][node] and [Git][git] installed):

 ```bash
 $ git clone git://github.com/twitter/bootstrap.git && cd bootstrap && npm install && make && make test